 We had five obstacles for the kids to run through, with the added fun of capturing flags.

 I made the obstacle course in a straight line, going up the hill in our backyard.
 The hill being an obstacle itself.

 The kids were to run up the hill through the obstacles and back down through the obstacles again.

 Then came the belly crawl portion of our backyard obstacle course.

-A short tunnel for the kids to crawl through on their bellies.
-Much like the ‘circle’ tunnel I made for the kids inside, but shorter and closer to the ground to make them actually slither on their bellies.
+Much like a ‘circle’ tunnel, but shorter and closer to the ground to make them actually slither on their bellies.

-At the end of the tunnel I attached a ‘flag’ [aka ribbons clipped on] for the kids to capture as a victory!
+At the end of the tunnel I attached a ‘flag’ (aka ribbons clipped on) for the kids to capture as a victory!